 Ford F-350 Super Duty

 Coming in at number three on this list is the Ford F-350 Super Duty.
 As Ram has their Cummins and Chevy has Duramax, Ford brands their heavy-duty diesel under the PowerStroke moniker.
-As with the other diesels noted in this list, the PowerStroke has a reputation for longevity and can tow over 30,000 pounds.
-Those two traits let the big Ford rank third on our list.
+Like the other diesels noted in this list, the PowerStroke has a reputation for longevity and can tow over 30,000 pounds.
+It’s those two traits that let the big Ford rank third on our list.

-An interesting point to mention is that compact trucks like the Nissan Frontier, Chevrolet Colorado, GMC Canyon, and Ford Ranger all failed to make the list.
-These small trucks likely failed to rank not because they are inherently unreliable but because they don’t rack up big mileage the way a full-size truck does.
-Their tidy size makes them better suited to being around-town trucks for private owners, whereas the full-sizers see more frequent long-distance driving and are the preferred choice for commercial use.
+It’s worth noting that compact trucks like the Nissan Frontier, Chevrolet Colorado, GMC Canyon, and Ford Ranger all failed to make the list.
+These small trucks likely didn’t rank because they don’t rack up high mileage like a full-size truck does.
+Small trucks are better around-town trucks for private owners, whereas the full-sizers see more frequent long-distance driving and are the preferred choice for commercial use.

 Whatever your budget, there is a reliable pickup truck to suit your needs.
 Check out our price-based tuck buying guides:If you’re in the market for a new or used pickup truck, you can search over 4 million used and new trucks, cars, and SUVs with iSeeCars’ award-winning car search engine that helps shoppers find the best car deals by providing key insights and valuable resources, like the iSeeCars free VIN check report.
 Filter by cab design, bed length, rear- or four-wheel drive, and other parameters in order to narrow down your truck search.